michaelkhela/Column-Matching/README.md

 # Group_Matching

 ## Overview
 The `Group_Matching` is a Python-based tool designed to create matched pairs of IDs based on a numerical matching column and gender (if applicable).
 This package is useful for researchers needing structured participant matching based on predefined criteria.
+This can also be used in a variety ofways to match inputs.

 ### Author
 **Michael Khela**